Indonesian Screen Awards

 The Indonesian Screen Awards is a competitive section held during the Jogja-NETPAC Asian Film Festival.
 The section honors achievements in Indonesian cinema across six categories, Best Film, Best Directing, Best Performance, Best Editing, and Best Storytelling.
 Short films were also part of the competition during the inaugural edition in 2017.

 Official selection

-denotes a film that had its world premiere during the competition.
+denotes the film that had its world premiere during the competition.